vkbo/novelWriter/docs/source/int_customise.rst

 Remember to also change the name of your theme by modifying the ``name`` setting at the top of the file.

-For novelWriter to locate the custom theme files, you must copy them to the :ref:`a_locations_data` location in your home or user area.
+For novelWriter to be able to locate the custom theme files, you must copy them to the :ref:`a_locations_data` location in your home or user area.
 There should be a folder there named ``syntax`` for syntax themes and just ``themes`` for GUI themes.

 Once the files are copied there, they should show up in :guilabel:`Preferences` with the label you set as ``name`` inside the file.

 Theme CSS Files
 ---------------